-- 15 The intrinsically low sensitivity of magnetic resonance techniques is a strong limitation to their application in fields such as chemical analysis, metabolic imaging and biomarkers identification.
-Several hyperpolarization methods have been developed to overcome this issue, including dynamic nuclear polarization, (Ardenkjær-Larsen et al., 2003) spin exchange optical pumping (Walker and Happer, 1997) and Para-Hydrogen Induced Polarization (PHIP) (Bowers and Weitekamp, 1987; Pravica and Weitekamp, 1988).
-Particularly, PHIP has grown into a versatile technique since the recent discovery of non- - 20 hydrogenative routes to achieve nuclear spin hyperpolarization (Adams et al., 2009).
-Figure 1 sketches the core of a typical non-hydrogenative PHIP-machinery, based on the reversible association of para-hydrogen (p-H2) and substrates to an iridium-catalyst.
-We have previously demonstrated that a large excess of a suitable metal ligand (e.g. 1-methyl-1,2,3-triazole (mtz)), referred to as "co-substrate" in the following, is necessary to preserve the efficiency of non-hydrogenative PHIP when the substrate under investigation is highly dilute (Eshuis et al., 2014; Eshuis et al., 2015). - In Fig. 1a, the Signal Amplification By Reversible Exchange (SABRE) (Adams et al., 2009) technique is sketched: at low magnetic field, the scalar coupling network within the transient complex allows the spontaneous transfer of spin order from the hydrides (derived from p-H2 binding) to the nuclear spins of the substrate molecules.
-Subsequent complex dissociation releases hyperpolarized substrate molecules in solution, which can be detected with several orders of magnitude enhanced Nuclear Magnetic Resonance (NMR) sensitivity (Theis et al., 2015; Rayner et al., 2017; Rayner and Duckett, 2018; Iali et al., 2016). - 30 al., 2019; Gemeinhardt et al., 2020).
+The intrinsically low sensitivity of magnetic resonance techniques is a strong limitation to their application in fields such as chemical analysis, metabolic imaging and biomarker identification.
+Several hyperpolarization methods have been developed to overcome this issue, including dynamic nuclear polarization (Ardenkjær-Larsen et al., 2003), spin exchange optical pumping (Walker and Happer, 1997) and para-hydrogen-induced polarization (PHIP) (Bowers and Weitekamp, 1987; Pravica and Weitekamp, 1988).
+Particularly, PHIP has grown into a versatile technique since the recent discovery of non-hydrogenative routes to achieve nuclear spin hyperpolarization (Adams et al., 2009).
+Figure 1 sketches the core of a typical non-hydrogenative PHIP machinery, based on the reversible association of para-hydrogen (p-H2) and substrates with an iridium catalyst.
+We have previously demonstrated that a large excess of a suitable metal ligand (e.g., 1-methyl-1,2,3-triazole, mtz), referred to as "cosubstrate" in the following, is necessary to preserve the efficiency of non-hydrogenative PHIP when the substrate under investigation is highly dilute (Eshuis et al., 2014, 2015).

+In Fig. 1a, the signal amplification by reversible exchange (SABRE) (Adams et al., 2009) technique is sketched: at low magnetic field, the scalar coupling network within the transient complex allows the spontaneous transfer of spin order from the hydrides (derived from p-H2 binding) to the nuclear spins of the substrate molecules.
+Subsequent complex dissociation releases hyperpolarized substrate molecules in solution, which can be detected with nuclear magnetic resonance (NMR) with sensitivity enhanced by several orders of magnitude (Theis et al., 2015; Rayner et al., 2017; Rayner and Duckett, 2018; Iali et al., 2019; Gemeinhardt et al., 2020).